wp-plugins/events-made-easy/readme.txt

 * Bugfix: the available number of seats can be <0 if more than one booking happened at the same time and people fill in things slowly ...
 * Bugfix: events spanning multiple months were not correctly shown in the calendar or list
 * Bugfix: some 'this_week' scopes did not take the start day of the week preference into account
+* Feature: the html title of a single event or location can now also be formatted
 * Extra: Romanian language added, thanks to Web Geek Science (http://webhostinggeeks.com/)